isabella232/vscode-angular1-snippets/README.md

 # Wymsee's Angular 1 JavaScript and TypeScript Snippets for VS Code

+Fork of [John Papa's Angular 1 JavaScript and TypeScript Snippets](https://marketplace.visualstudio.com/items?itemName=johnpapa.Angular1), with added components for Typescript and modified slightly for our prefered style.

 This extension for Visual Studio Code adds snippets for Angular 1 for JavaScript and TypeScript.

 ![Use Extension](images/use-extension.gif)